-Original ms for 'Love, Freedom and Society', by John Middleton Murry, published 1957
+Original manuscript for 'Love, Freedom and Society', by John Middleton Murry, published 1957

 Scope and Contents

 The manuscript of Love, Freedom and Society spans 345pp, in closely written handwriting, covering the entire text of the work.

 As well as sections on D. H. Lawrence and Albert Schweitzer, the ms also includes a set of politically based conclusions entitled 'A political epilogue' which was omitted from the final publication.
 These conclusions were replaced with the chapter 'Christianity and tragedy' which is also present in the ms.

 Letter of provenance is also contained within the collection, notes about the ms, and the original folder that used to contain the ms.

 - Creation: 1955-1957

 Language of Materials

 Open to bona fide researchers, but please contact repository for details in advance of visit.